Perez transposition model

 However, further inquiry shows that the transposition of the direct component, which is independent of the Perez coefficients, also leads to different results when applied on different time scales.
 There are some reasons to think that the short time scale transposition is to be preferred for the direct component, as it is only geometrical.

-To reduce the discrepancy between hourly and sub-hourly transposition transformations, in 3, we proposed a methodology, which is now used to define a new coefficient set for several sub-hourly timesteps (integer divisors of 60 minutes).
-This coefficient set is based on the dataset 4, which was used to fit Perez coefficients using the hourly transposed diffuse components as reference.
+To reduce the discrepancy between hourly and sub-hourly transposition transformations, in 3 we proposed a methodology that is now used to define a new coefficient set for several sub-hourly time steps (integer divisors of 60 minutes).
+This coefficient set is based on the dataset4, which was used to fit Perez coefficients using the hourly transposed diffuse components as a reference.
 The aim is to reduce the bias due to using the 1990 coefficients.

 The new coefficients are used for sub-hourly simulations starting with PVsyst 8.1.0.

-This situation could be improved on more directly with a new diverse and good quality dataset of POA, GHI and DHI.
+This situation could be improved more directly with a new, diverse, high-quality dataset of POA, GHI, and DHI.
 This work is left for a later update.

 Cutoff for low sun heights